fmi-unibuc/iclp/slides/c1-java1.md

 - Static methods use the Class object for that class
 - No other static synchronized methods __belonging to the same class__ can be called simultaneously

-## Warnings
-- Access to the non-synchronized methods is not blocked
-- Static and non-static synchronized methods do not mutually exclude each-other
-- A thread can re-aquire a lock it is already holding (reentrant synchronization)
-- `Thread.sleep()`{.java} does not release the locks
-- `ob.wait()`{.java}  releases the intrinsic lock of `ob` held by the thread

 ## Solving interference by synchronization (on statements)